 - Their parents or grandparents were married in the parish.

-If you wish to make an enquiry about getting married at Wymondham Abbey, please contact one of the clergy.
+If you wish to make an enquiry about getting married at the Abbey, please contact us.